 (d) to have general responsibility for all VMRS Groups.

 [Section 18F inserted by No. 38 of 2002 s.
-11.]
+11; amended by No. 22 of 2012 s.
+43.]

 18G.
-Powers of Authority
+Powers of FES Commissioner

-(1) The Authority may do all things necessary or convenient to be done for or in connection with the performance of its functions under this Part.
+(1) The FES Commissioner may do all things necessary or convenient to be done for or in connection with the performance of its functions under this Part.

-(2) Without limiting subsection (1), for the purpose of performing its functions under this Part the Authority may —
+(2) Without limiting subsection (1), for the purpose of performing the FES Commissioner’s functions under this Part the FES Commissioner may —

 (a) provide equipment and training to VMRS Groups; and